Medical Treatment of Eye Diseases

 Read more about different dry eye disease treatment options.

 Glaucoma is a disease that causes permanent damage to the optic nerve which impacts your peripheral vision.
 This damage is usually associated with intraocular pressure, also known as IOP.
 There are three main types of glaucoma:

 Normal Tension Glaucoma

-Normal Tension Glaucoma is when OP appears normal, but the optic nerve still sustains damage.
+Normal Tension Glaucoma is when IOP appears normal, but the optic nerve still sustains damage.
 This is the least common and most baffling form of the disease.

 Age-Related Macular Degeneration